-In Los Angeles County Employees: Retirement Association (LACERA) v.
-County of Los Angeles (County) (June 24, 2024) (Case No. B326977) ("LACERA"), the Second District Court of Appeal ordered that LACERA's pethtion for a writ against the County of Los Angeles be granted, stating therein that under Article XVI, Section 17 of the California Constitution, public retirement boards have the "plenary" and "sole and exclusive" authority to administer retirement systems, which includes, but is not limited to, the setting of actuarially-determined contribution rates that employers are required to pay.
+In Los Angelas County Employees Retirement Association (LACERA) v.
+County of Los Angelas (County) (June 24, 2024) (Case No. B328977) ("LACERA"), the Second District Court of Appeal ordered that LACERA's pettion for a writ against the County of Los Angelas be granted, stating therein that under Article XVI, Section 17 of the California Constitution, public retirement boards have the "plenary" and "sole and exclusive" authority to administer retirement systems, which includes, but is not limited to, the setting of actuarially-determined contribution rates that employers are required to pay.
+Id at p.
+33 ("Courts have interpreted 'plenary authority' and 'plenary power' to confer "complete, absolute, and unqualified power.
+[Citation omitted]") Further, the court concluded as to the fiduciary topic decided therein, that the County was required to comply with its "ministerial" obligation to implement fiduciary decisions made by the LACERA Boards.
 Id. at p.
-33 ("Courts have interpreted 'plenary authority' and 'plenary power' to confer "complete, absolute, and unqualified power (Citation omitted !")
-Further, the court concluded as to the fiduciary topic decided therein, that the County was required to comply with its "ministerial" obligation to implement fiduciary decisions made by the LACERA Boards.
-Id. at p.
 78. That ministerial obligation is the same ministerial duty that requires the City to pay CFRS the actuarial-determined contributions the Boards have determined is due for this fiscal year to each retirement system.
-Moreover, the actuarial authority of the Boards to demand those payments under subdivision (e) of Article XVI, Section 17 of the California Constitution was expressed even in the Third District Court of Appeal decision, Westly v.
-Board of Administration (2003) 105 Cal.
-App.
-44 1095, which LACERA determined overly-restricted the authority of public retirement boards to administer retirement systems in accordance with the fiduciary determinations of those boards.
-There is no question that California law requires the City to implement its "ministerial" obligation of implementing the Boards' actuarial-determined contributions areas for the current fiscal year, as explained in both decisions.
+Moreover, the actuarial authority of the Boards to demand those payments under subdivision (e) of Article XVI, Section 17 of the California Constitution was expressed even in the Thurd District Court of Appeal decision.
+Westly v.
+Board of Administration (2003) 105 Cal App 44 1095, which LACERA determined overly-restricted the authority of public retirement boards to administer retirement systems in accordance with the fiduciary determinations of those boards.
+There is no question that California is accordance with the fiduciary determinations of those boards.
+There is no question that California is accordance with the fiduciary determinations of those boards.
+There is no question that California is the variance contributions rates for the current fiscal year, as explained in both decisions.

 In Alameda Health System v.
 Alameda County Employees' Retirement Association (2024) 100 Cal App 5th 1159 ("AHS"), the First District Court of Appeal affirmed the trial court's conclusion that participating employer Alameda Health System ("AHS") must pay employer contributions based on the actuarial methodology set by the Board of Retirement of Alameda County Employees' Retirement Association ("ACERA"), and that ACERA was not required to have its actuary (Segal Company) conduct additional actuarial studies that the employer demanded it conduct.
-Notably, the Court also admonished AHS for arguing an erroneous interpretation of O Neal v.
-Stanislans County Employees' Retirement Association similar to the one that the City Manager set forth in the June 12, 2024 letter to CFRS.
-Id.; see also Mijara's v.
-Orange County Employees Retirement System (2019) 32 Cal App.
-5th 316 ("Mijaras") (Office of Education of Orange County was required to pay the employer contributions that the Board of Retirement of the Orange County Employees Retirement System (OCERS). determined was due to OCERS).
-AHS and Mijaras also establish definitively that the City has no authority to refuse to implement the current contribution rates the Board determined, in consultation with their retained actuary (Segal Company), are due to each of the retirement systems they govern.
+Notably, the Court also admonished AHS for arguing an erroneous interpretation of O'Neal v.
+Stanislaus County Employees' Retirement Association similar to the one that the City Manager set forth in the June 12, 2024 letter to CFRS.
+Id.; see also Mijares v.
+Orange County Employees Retirement System (2019) 32 Cal App 5th 316 ("Mijares") (Office of Retirement of Torange County Employees Retirement System (OCERS) determined was due to OCERS).
+AHS and Mijares also establish definitively that the City has no authority to refuse to implement the current contribution rates the Board determined, in consultation with their retained actuary (Segal Company), are due to each of the retirement systems they govern.

-With respect to vested rights, the California Supreme Court reaffirmed in Alamada County Deputy Sheriff's v.
-Alameda County Employees' Retirement Association, et al. (2020) 9 Cal.5th.
-1032, that the contract clause of the California Constitution (commonly referred to as "the California Rule" in the public pension context) entitles members of public retirement systems the 62840217.42
+With respect to vested rights, the California Supreme Court reaffirmed in Alameda County Deputy Sheriff's v.
+Alameda County Employees' Retirement Association, et al. (2020) 9 Cal 5th 1032, that the contract clause of the California Constitution (commonly referred to as "the California Rule" in the public pension context) entitles members of public retirement systems the 8284921742